 - 1. Thaw the frozen wild-type lambda control DNA on ice and gently mix after thawing. - 2.
-Using 1 μl of the wild-type lambda control DNA (~0.2 μg), proceed with steps 1-10 in the Packaging Protocol. - Note Because of the high titer achieved with the wild-type lambda control DNA, stop the control packaging reaction with 1 ml of SM buffer.
+Using 1 μl of the wild-type lambda control DNA (~0.2 μg), proceed with steps 1-10 in the Packaging Protocol. - Note Because of the high titer achieved with the wild-type lambda control DNA, we recommend stopping the control packaging reaction with 1 ml of SM buffer.
 This should make the plaques easier to count. - 3.
-Prepare two consecutive 10-2 dilutions of the packaging reaction from step 10 in the Packaging Protocol in SM buffer.
-(The final dilution is 10-4.) - 4.
+Prepare two consecutive 10^{-2} dilutions of the packaging reaction from step 10 in the Packaging Protocol in SM buffer.
+(The final dilution is 10^{-4} .) - 4.
 Add 10 μl of the 10-4 dilution to 200 μl of the VCS257 host strain.
 (This strain is recommended for plating the wild-type lambda control DNA only.)
 Incubate at 37°C for 15 minutes.
-Add 3 ml of NZY top agar,[§] melted and cooled to ~48°C, and quickly pour the dilution onto dry, prewarmed NZY agar plates.
+Add 3 ml of NZY top agar (see Preparation of Media and Reagents), melted and cooled to ~48°C, and quickly pour the dilution onto dry, pre-warmed NZY agar plates. - 5.
+Incubate the plates for at least 12 hours at 37°C. - 6.
+Count the plaques.
+Approximately 400 plaques should be obtained on the 10-4 dilution plate when the reaction is stopped with 1 ml of SM buffer.